-Why tiny practices change everything
+Why tiny practices matter

 The secret is not perfection, but fidelity.
 You keep coming back.
 Even on the messy days.
 Especially then.